Estrella-debug/11401_CS203A/Assignment/AssignmentIV/README.md

 # Homework Assignment IV: Hash Function Design & Observation (C/C++ Version)

-This assignment focuses on the design and observation of hash functions using C/C++.
+- This assignment focuses on the design and observation of hash functions using C/C++.
-Students are expected to implement and analyze the behavior of hash functions, evaluate their efficiency, and understand their applications in computer science.
+- I am expected to implement and analyze the behavior of hash functions, evaluate their efficiency, and understand their applications in computer science.
+- I am using the Windows platform build profile.

 Developer: [鄭佳恩]
 Email: [s1131420@mail.yzu.edu.tw]